A quick, chunky and healthy soup recipe that's perfect for any time of year, using the freshest seasonal vegetables and herbs

 In a large pan, gently melt the butter over a medium heat (don't allow it to brown).
 Sweat the peeled onion, carrots, and leeks gently for about 5 minutes.

 Add the water, the turnip, salt and pepper.
 Bring to the boil, skimming off any impurities (foam) then reduce the heat, cover and simmer for up to 15 minutes until the vegetables are softened.
-Add the tomatoes and chopped fresh herbs, cooking for another minute.
+Add the tomatoes, peas (if using), and chopped fresh herbs, cooking for another minute.